morriell/summer_school/README.md

 A cool site on flask for advertaising courses for summer school 1505, year 2020.

-Create a MySQL DB and fill in it's credentials in config.py
+Create a MySQL DB and fill in it's credentials in config.py The schema of DB may be recreated from `schema.sql`

-Install pip and create a virtual.
+Install pip and create a virtual env.
 I've called it SummerSchool so this name is used further.
+Install uwsgi, mysql-connector and jsonify with `pip install`.

 Venvconf: